ArjunAranetaCodes/MoreCodes-Youtube/vuejs-mysql-login-reg-protect-route/README.md

-# nodejs-mysql-authentication
+# VueJS, MySQL Login Registration - Protecting Routes
+##
-A simple login and register using nodejs, mysql, and jwt token
+A simple login and register using nodejs, mysql, and vuejs with routes protection